FlowFuse/website/src/blog/2024/08/using-lwm2m-with-node-red.md

 2. Double-click on the LwM2M node to open its configuration window.
 3. Click the "+" icon next to the Client field to add a new client.
 4. Enter a unique endpoint in URN format.
 This endpoint should be a unique identifier for your device, typically in the format `urn:uuid:<unique-id>,` where `<unique-id>` is a UUID or custom string specific to your device.
 Ensure that each device has a distinct endpoint to avoid conflicts.
 5. Enter the server host.
-For the public server, use `leshan.eclipseprojects.io.`
 6. Enter the server port:
    - For plain UDP, use port `5683`.
    - For DTLS (encrypted communication), use port `5684`.